 Spiritual abusers like to quote the verse in the Bible that says that God hates divorce.
 Since the victim loves God, that statement immediately instills fear in them because they want to please God.
 The abuser will also say to the victim that the word divorce is not part of their vocabulary while neglecting to make any of the changes necessary to stop the abuse.
 They want to ensure that the victim in their mind feels that they have no way out.

 Abusers intimidate and control the victim through physical force.
 They physically punish the victim the same way they would use corporal punishment on their children.
 To the abuser, the victim is perceived as subhuman.
 According to the National Coalition Against Domestic Violence, only slightly more than half of intimate partner physical violence is reported to law enforcement, and 76% of the victims are females, 24% are male.

-The abuser doesn’t believe in divorce.
+The abuser does not believe in divorce.
 This confuses the victim and makes them believe that the abuser must love them since they want to remain in the relationship.
-The victim doesn’t realize that to the abuser it is just a game about power and control.
+The victim does not realize that to the abuser it is just a game of power and control.
 The victim wants to believe that they are loved and needed, so they remain in the same abusive cycle.
 They think that by staying that they will influence their partner to change.
 They also feel they are setting a good example to their children by staying and taking it.

 Abusers like to homeschool their children.
 This fertile ground is used to control, remove outside influences, isolate, and brainwash their family.
 Abusers do not want mandate reporters such as teachers and counselors involved in their children’s lives.
 According to the nonprofit organization called Homeschooling’s Invisible Children, there is ample research and a complete database of cases involving all forms of abuse and homicide by homeschooling parents.